By Zaid Al-Nassir, Decision Resources Group (DRG)

 The ITC also suggests that medical device trade in the region could be further improved by encouraging additional regulatory harmonization between the three parties in terms of import restrictions; in particular, the report highlights the fact that the FDA’s quality systems regulations are not recognized in Canada, which — in addition to forcing manufacturers to undergo separate regulatory pathways — constrains the import of high-end medical devices from the U.S. and delays their availability to Canadian patients.

 That all said, the USMCA’s impact on medtech markets is expected to be somewhat modest, primarily because the three parties are already well-aligned in terms of medtech regulations and standards.

-The agreement, as previously noted, requires ratification by each country’s legislature before coming into effect; however, domestic political developments in the US have hindered its approval thus far.
+The agreement, as previously noted, requires ratification by each country’s legislature before coming into effect; however, domestic political developments in the U.S. and Canada have hindered its approval.

-Moreover, though it appeared in recent months that the persistence of the Trump Administration’s steel and aluminum tariffs on Canada and Mexico (originally imposed in 2018) would render ratification even more challenging, those tariffs (and the associated retaliatory tariffs) were lifted on May 17, 2019, effectively satisfying the conditions set out by Republican senators to begin debating the USMCA and removing a significant obstacle to ratification in both Canada and Mexico.
+In the U.S., it appeared in 2019 that the persistence of the Trump Administration’s steel and aluminum tariffs on Canada and Mexico, originally imposed in 2018, would render ratification even more challenging, those tariffs (and the associated retaliatory tariffs) were lifted on May 17, 2019, effectively satisfying the conditions set out by Republican senators to begin debating the USMCA and removing a significant obstacle to ratification in both Canada and Mexico.

-As it stands, our research leads us to believe that the USMCA will ultimately be ratified by Congress (potentially with some minor adjustments, specifically revolving around labor, environmental, and pharmaceutical provisions), as well as Canada’s parliament.
+As it stands, it is expected that the USMCA will be ratified in Canada within the first quarter of 2020 and will come into force across North America within 90 days after the final signatory’s ratification.
 Once this takes place, the agreement’s ratification will be received warmly by medical device manufacturers and associations across North America, and will likely improve patient access to innovative medical devices in all three countries.

 About The Author